About

 My name is Cheryl Brunette and I wrote Sweater 101: How to Plan Sweaters that Fit . . . and Organize your Knitting Life at the Same Time.

-I started knitting at age seven because it was safer than embroidery, and landed my first professional knitting gig in 1962, at age 14.
-I was commissioned to knit three angora sweaters, one pink, one baby blue and one white for a girl at my school.
+I started knitting at age seven because it was safer than embroidery, and landed my first professional knitting gig in 1962, at age 14 when I was commissioned to knit three angora sweaters for a girl at my school.

 I grew up with the neighborhood go-to knitter . . . my mother.
-Women wandered in and out of our house at odd hours of the day and evening, needles and yarn in hand.
-They were “stuck.”
-They had dropped stitches or didn’t understand the next step in a pattern, didn’t know how to pick up stitches along the neck edge, had snagged and pulled a stitch into a huge loop . . . they had met one of those sticking points that can stop a knitter cold.
+Women wandered in and out of our house at odd hours of the day and evening, needles and yarn in hand when they met one of those sticking points that can stop a knitter cold.

 In a minute or less my mother would fix a “goof” or, more often, she spent more time and taught a new skill so the knitter could go on.
 But as long as she had a knitted piece in front of her she also inspected the whole thing.
 If she found a mistake there was only one solution . . . rip it out and fix it, otherwise, she told the knitter, “You won’t be happy with it.”